jeremyletran/FirstRubyApp/README.md

-# RubyWorkspace
+# First Ruby App
-Self-learning Ruby on Rails
+Self-learning Ruby on Rails with a "Hello World" app